OverkillGuy/python-template/DESIGN.md

 `click`), define a basic CLI interface to prepare for whatever function we'll build.

-### Default app is a HTTP API client

-Beyond building "mostly a CLI app", the author found it necessary to repeat a few times the same code for importing an HTTP client library, parsing some kind of secret token from file or envvar, and hitting an API with it, with tests that mock such a request.

-Make the very most default app such an HTTP API client, keeping the CLI entrypoint for convenience.

-For users not wanting the full HTTP API client, the alternative is "just" a CLI with no HTTP dependency.

 ### Test everything

 Default app has tests for the CLI under use, to prove the CLI can be invoked,